 LESSON.

 This is the portion of the class where kids get hands-on with the Bible, learning how it is organized and practicing looking up verses.
 We purchased a case of Bibles to have on hand in our classroom.
 However, students should be encouraged to bring theirs from home if possible.
 The goal is to become familiar with and learn to love your very own Bible!
-We use the Books of the Bible demonstration board to assist students during this portion of the class.
+We use a Books of the Bible demonstration board to assist students during this portion of the class.

 As mentioned earlier, this series of lessons on the Armor of God is more craft-focused than usual.
 The kids enjoy making pieces of armor that they can actually wear.
 You might want to have one specific person in charge of crafts, looking ahead to make sure the appropriate supplies are on hand in plenty of time.